adamscott/godot-website/collections/_release_4_4/entry-highlights-AgX-tone-mapping.md

   The Godot implementation resembles theirs closely, but is purposely simplified to be more suitable for real time use cases.

-  AgX gives a movie-esque quality to renders and is capapble of handling very bright scenes better than our other available options.
+  AgX gives a movie-esque quality to renders and is capable of handling very bright scenes better than our other available options.
 contributors:
   - name: Hugo Locurcio
     github: Calinou